 Long-term care (LTC) insurance is different from Medicaid Managed Long Term Care.
 LTC is sometimes offered as a benefit through an employer, or you can buy insurance coverage directly from an agency.
 LTC usually provides specific payments for patients who need assistance with daily living activities.
 The amount of covered assistance varies from policy to policy.
 Be sure to check with your insurance company to make sure that your plan covers what you think it does.

 If your loved one is a veteran, they may qualify for Veterans Administration (VA) benefits.
 Made for veterans who need help with personal care and daily living, VA Homemaker and Home Health Aide Care is a program for veterans who are on their own or have caregivers but still need more support.

 Homemaker and Home Health Aide Care can be used in combination with other home care services.
 The program serves veterans of any age and helps them remain in their own homes for care.
 VNS Health has veterans liaisons who can help veterans and their families identify benefits.

 Paying for Hospice Care

-Hospice care is covered by Medicare, Medicaid, the VA, and most private insurance companies.
+Medicare, Medicaid, the VA, and most private insurance companies cover hospice care.
 Insurance starts as soon as you are admitted into the hospice program.

 Keep in mind — VA benefits vary.
 In general, benefits for combat or wartime vets are not based on income.
 Eligibility or peacetime vets may be income-based.
 Vets must have received an honorable, other than honorable, or medical discharge to qualify.
 They usually must have been on active duty for at least 24 months.